-(1) An employee of the recipient conditioning the provision of an aid, benefit, or service of the recipient on an individual's participation in unwelcome sexual conduct;

-(2) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the recipient's education program or activity; or (3) "Sexual assault" as defined in 20 U.S.C.
+- (1) An employee of the recipient conditioning the provision of an aid, benefit, or service of the recipient on an individual's participation in unwelcome sexual conduct; - (2) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the recipient's education program or activity; or - (3) "Sexual assault" as defined in 20 U.S.C.
 1092(f)(6)(A)(v), "dating violence" as defined in 34 U.S.C.
 12291(a)(10), "domestic violence" as defined in 34 U.S.C.
+12291(a)(8), or "stalking" as defined in 34 U.S.C.
 12291(a)(30).

-©NASPA/Hierophant Enterprises, Inc, 2020.
+©NASPA/Hierophant Enterprises, Inc, 2021.
 Copyrighted material.
-Express permission to post this material on Fresno Pacific University's website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
+Express permission to post this material on the Fresno Pacific University website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.

+Jackson Holding

-Jackson Holding Title IX's private right of action encompasses claims of retaliation against an individual because he has complained about sex discrimination.
+- Title IX's private right of action encompasses claims of retaliation against an individual because he has complained about sex discrimination.

-No Specific Title IX Retaliation Test
+- No Specific Title IX Retaliation

+Test

-Title VII Used for Title IX Retaliation McDonnell Douglas Corp. v.
-Green, 411 U.S. 792 (1973
+McDonnell Douglas Corp. v.
+Green, 411 U.S. 792